RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 The cluster of bunkers bestride Harbour Town's 11th green is a subtle expression of Pete Dye's powers of psychological warfare.

 Back into the trees we go for a demanding, narrow mid-length par 4 where there's about an 8-yard wide avenue of fairway from which a player won't have to work the approach shot in one direction or another.
-Kin to the third hole, once again, Dye plays tricks on the golfer with the greenside bunkering.
-Of the four that flank the right side of the green, the most consequential one is hidden from view, sunken a couple of feet deeper than its companions.
+Once again, Dye plays tricks on the golfer with the greenside bunkering.
+Of the four that flank the right side of the green, the most consequential one is hidden from view, a couple of feet deeper than its companions.

 Hole No. 12 - Par 4, 430 yards